Login Security Options

 This option rejects all XML-RPC requests that require authentication, whether they have a valid username and password or not.
 It applies to all logins, not only those for users with 2FA enabled.

-This option is not compatible with the WordPress phone app, the Jetpack plugin, or most other services that use XML-RPC.
+This option is not compatible with the WordPress phone app, the Jetpack plugin, or most other services that use XML-RPC with a WordPress username and password.

 This CAPTCHA implementation uses Google’s reCAPTCHA v3.
 See documentation from Google at https://developers.google.com/recaptcha/docs/v3 for more details.